 If you're interested in a Computer Science program (including the BBA/BCS Double Degree, and Computing and Financial Management,) then you'll want to come to campus on a Tuesday or Thursday because that's when first-year CS courses take place.
 Math classes take place Monday through Friday each week.

-Step 2: Complete the Shadow Program registration form (available in August).
+Step 2: Complete the Shadow Program registration form.
 Your mentor, a first-year Math Faculty student, will contact you within a week to confirm a date.

 Step 3: Together you and your mentor will plan your visit to campus.
 Your mentor will share their schedule, including course names, times, and locations; and you'll be invited to participate in any of the clubs or extracurricular activities your mentor usually does on the day you will visit campus.
 You will exchange contact information, agree on a meeting place on campus, and discuss "what if's" - see the section "What if something goes wrong?" below.

 Step 4: On the day of your visit, you will arrive on campus 15 minutes before your arranged meeting time to park your car or be dropped off - both of which may require walking some distance across campus.
 NOTE: Please dress for the weather as you will be both in- and outdoors.
 You will meet your mentor at the predetermined location on campus.
 Then you will spend the day together as discussed: experiencing a day-in-the-life of a Math or CS student at Waterloo!